 13. There are three bluebird species and eight subspecies

-There are 3 main species in the bluebird family, which are the Eastern Bluebird (Siala sialis), the Mountain Bluebird (Siala currucoides), and the Western Bluebird (Siala mexicana).
+There are 3 main species in the bluebird family, which are the Eastern Bluebird sialia sialis, the Mountain Bluebird (Siala currucoides), and the Western Bluebird (Siala mexicana).

-There are also 8 recognized subspecies of the Eastern Bluebird: the Siala sialis bermudensis, caribaea, episcopus (Tamaulipas Bluebird), fulva (Azure Bluebird), grata (Florida Bluebird), guatamalae (Southern Mexico), meridionalis (El Salvador, central and western Honduras, and north central Nicaragua), and nidificans (Veracruz, Mexico) (4).
+There are also 8 recognized subspecies of the Eastern Bluebird: the eastern bluebird sialia sialis, bermudensis, caribaea, episcopus (Tamaulipas Bluebird), fulva (Azure Bluebird), grata (Florida Bluebird), guatamalae (Southern Mexico), meridionalis (El Salvador, central and western Honduras, and north central Nicaragua), and nidificans (Veracruz, Mexico) (4).

 The alpha code for the Eastern Bluebird is EABL.
 There is a possibility that Eastern Bluebirds may interbreed with Mountain Bluebirds where their ranges overlap, most notably in North and South Dakota.